MingLin-home/DCA-Investment-Advisor/README.md

 python download_data_alpha_vantage.py --config config.yaml --output outputs
 ```

-It writes CSVs with the same schema as above.
+It writes CSVs with the same schema as above to `outputs/raw_data/{SYMBOL}.csv` and does not save a separate `.raw.csv` file.
 Respect free-tier rate limits when downloading many symbols.